westonplatter/ta_scanner/README.md

 - [ ] Apply various indicators against single or multiple instruments
     - [ ] Simple Moving Average Crossover
     - [ ] MACD Crossover
-    - [ ]please open an issue for those you're interested in s- more coming

 ### Digging a little deeper